Hedge-fund manager Kyle Bass thinks the US should confront China over the stealing of its technology.

 Stockmarkets could be getting ready to rally from their recent sharp sell off, reckons investment guru Jeremy Siegel.

-Alan Greenspan, former head of the Federal Reserve, says the US economy is heading towards stagflation.
+Alan Greenspan, the former chair of the Federal Reserve, is worried that the US is heading for a period of stagflation.